mia-platform/documentation/docs/release_notes/apiconsole_releasenotes.md

  * New Header!
 You can find a new style in our header.
 Now you can view the photo of your user connected to Git and directly access the Mia-Platform Documentation and your Git project in the header.

-* New Sub-header
+* New Sub-header.
-We have improved the display of the save area and a new branch.
+We have improved the display of the save area.
 If you have some changes unsaved it's more visible.
-You can also when it's done the last commit.
+You can also see when it's done the last commit.

 * If you click on your user, you can view your name, a new Info page and the logout section.

-* On the Info page you can view Mia's version number and the Mia core services version number that you are using.
+* On the Info page you can view the Mia-Platform version number and the list of all the Mia core services version number that you are using.

 * In the Project Creation section it is now possible to select which core Mia services to activate.
-We have also given the possibility to change the name of the project or to create a subgroup.
+We have also given the possibility to change the name of the gitlab project or to create a subgroup.

-* In the Secret Section we have added the possibility of creating random secret and copying them into your table.
+* In the Secret Section we have added the possibility to create a random secret and copying them into your table.

 * The Custom Java Plugin has been added to Mia's Plugins